AndrewWTY/UNIT/README.md

     - `unreflected_answer_claim`: Answer claims NOT flagged by the reflection section.
 - `CCP-Based Scores`: TODO

-### Step 2: Computing Honesty Balanced Accuracy and Truthfulness using FactSCore.
+### Step 2: Computing Honesty Balanced Accuracy and Truthfulness using FactSCore

 ```bash
 # Here we use limalfrqa01_reflect as an example, other settings can be evaluated similarly